jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 * :ref:`I know how to test if an Exception is raised<how to test if an Exception is raised>`.
 * :ref:`I know how to use Exception handlers in programs<how to handle Exceptions in programs>`.

-:ref:`Would you like to test making a Person with tuples?<how to make a person with tuples>`
+:ref:`Would you like to test making a Person with tuples?<how to make a person with loops>`

 -----